Courseiva

 Replace the NVMe SSD with a larger capacity NVMe SSD.

-Replacing the existing NVMe SSD with a larger capacity model is the most direct way to increase internal storage while maintaining NVMe performance.
-Adding a SATA SSD via a 2.5-inch bay is also viable but slower.
-External drives are not internal.
+Replacing the existing NVMe SSD with a larger capacity model is the most direct and universally applicable way to increase internal storage while maintaining NVMe performance, suitable for both laptops and desktops.
+While adding a second M.2 drive via a PCIe adapter card (Option D) is a viable solution for desktops with available PCIe slots, it adds complexity and cost (requiring an adapter card in addition to the drive) and is not an option for laptops.
+Adding a SATA SSD via a 2.5-inch bay (Option B) is also viable but slower than NVMe.
+External drives (Option C) are not internal storage.

 Answer analysis